jhlagado/ASMOV/README.md

 ### Higher-Order Functions

-MINTY allows you to create higher-order functions that take other functions (functions) as arguments or return them as results.
+ASMOV allows you to create higher-order functions that take other functions (functions) as arguments or return them as results.
 This enables powerful and flexible programming.

 For example, consider the following function: